NHSDigital/nhs-app-api/README.md

 ### Run Pipeline

-To run the BDD tests in a fully containerised environment as is done in CI
+To run the Integration tests in a fully containerised environment as is done in CI

 ```bash
 make run-bdd